anisotropi4/wren/NaPTAN-Rail/02-Scrub-03-Explore/README.md

     3 NaPTAN StopPoints StopPoint Descriptor
     7 NaPTAN StopPoints StopPoint Place

-### Split the data into `StopPoint` and `StopArea` field
+### Split the data into `StopPoint` and `StopArea` files

-This shows the NaPTAN data is split into `NaPTAN/StopPoints/StopPoint` and `NaPTAN/StopAreas/StopArea` data-structures.
-For the next step, extract this into `StopPoint.xml` and `StopArea.xml` files, and convert these into `.ndjson` files using the `dump-xml.sh` and `dump-ndjson.sh` scripts ahead of further analysis.
+The frequency analysis shows the NaPTAN data structure consists of `NaPTAN/StopPoints/StopPoint` and `NaPTAN/StopAreas/StopArea`.
+Using the `dump-xml.sh` and `dump-ndjson.sh` scripts in the <https://github.com/anisotropi4/goldfinch> into `StopPoint.xml` and `StopArea.xml` files in the `output` directory and convert the xml into ndjson files.